AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

 Key Profile Options for Cue Lists
 ---------------------------------

-Using [Key Profiles](../system-settings/key-profiles.md), you can assign different functions to the blue and grey buttons of the playback handle. (*The Sapphire Touch also has a black button)*.
+Using [Key Profiles](../system-settings/key-profiles.md), you can assign different functions to the buttons of the playback handle.
+(*The Sapphire Touch also has an additional black button)*.
 If the cue list is stored on a touch button you can assign a function to that.
 See [Key Profiles](../system-settings/key-profiles.md#cue-lists) for a full list of functions.